 The more distance between us and an object, the stronger the filtering effect of the atmosphere.

-Look at a landscape view that expands to the horizon and note how:
+Look at a view that expands to the horizon and notice how:

-- Colors are less intense in the distance, more intense in the objects closer to us.
+- Colors are less intense in the distance and more intense in the objects closer to us.